mikf/gallery-dl/docs/options.md

                                 Example: --filter "image_width >= 1000 and
                                 rating in ('s', 'q')"
-    --post-filter EXPR          Like '--filter', but for posts --chapter-filter EXPR       Like '--filter', but for child extractors handling manga chapters, external URLs, etc.
+    --post-filter EXPR          Like '--filter', but for posts --child-filter EXPR         Like '--filter', but for child extractors handling manga chapters, external URLs, etc.

 ## Post-processing Options: